Best Portable Air Conditioner – Stay Cool in the Hot Summer of 2018

 After that, your brain may begin to malfunction, your kidney and liver may fail, your blood’s ability to clot is impaired, and many of your organs become dysfunctional.

 One CDC report stated that from 1999 to 2003, a total of 3,442 deaths were reported to have been caused by exposure to extreme heat.
 Especially, people who spend a lot of their time outdoors, for example, people riding around the city on their road bikes, are further prone to adverse impacts on their health due to the extreme heat.
 The most at risk were young children, older people, and those with chronic medical conditions.
 The report also stated that the number of deaths may have been underestimated.

 Who Needs Portable Air Conditioners?

 I didn’t mean to scare you out of your wits with these medical statistics, by the way.
 I just wanted to be sure that you’re taking the whole matter of air conditioning seriously.
-Unfortunately, not everyone does, so portable air conditioners may be important when other options are not available or insufficient.
+Unfortunately, not everyone does, so portable ACs may be important when other options are not available or insufficient.

 So who needs portable air conditioners?
 Here are some examples of people who need them:

-These are perhaps the largest group of people who buy portable air conditioners.
-In most cases, the landlords have not made it easy for them to install fixed tools or appliances like an air compressor or a permanent air conditioner.
+These are perhaps the largest group of people who buy these portable units.
+In most cases, the landlords have not made it easy for them to install fixed tools or appliances like a permanent air conditioner.
 Maybe the landlords simply didn’t allow the installation of permanent air conditioners.
 Or there is one already, but its cooling capacity is insufficient.

 Apartment dwellers may also find the installation of standard air conditioners tedious and time-consuming.
 It may be too troublesome especially for those who move around a lot.